-United Blood Services was overwhelmed this morning as hundreds flocked to give blood in the wake of the tragedy that took New York's World Trade Center, part of the Pentagon and four commercial jet liners.
+United Blood Services in Carson City was overwhelmed Tuesday as hundreds flocked to give blood in the wake of the terrorist attack which destroyed New York's World Trade Center, four commercial jet liners and part of the Pentagon.

 "This is incredible," he said.
-"It give me goose bumps, knowing the people of Carson City are so truly committed."
+"It gives me goose bumps, knowing the people of Carson City are so truly committed."

 United Blood Services has not yet been notified where to send blood, but expects a call in a day or two, according to Tom Choi, executive director.